Remote graphical access to Linux stations

 3. Creating an SSH tunnel

-The Nymfe machines are only accessible from the FI network, so you will need to log in via Aisu.
-We will connect via SSH, turn on compression, and create a tunnel.
-You will need to enter the password twice (unless you are using an SSH key), and you will also need to confirm the SSH key the first time you connect.
+Nymfe machines are only accessible from the FI network, so you need to log in via Aisu.
+Connect via SSH, turn on compression and create a tunnel.
+You'll need to enter the password twice (unless you're using an SSH key), and you'll also need to confirm the SSH keys the first time you connect.

 The goal of this point is to securely access the VNC port of Nymfe on the local machine.
 Alternatively, you can use a faculty VPN- then there is no need to use a jump host when logging in via SSH.